ellingsvee/JutulGPT/README.md

 uv sync
 ```

-If encountering an error due to the `pygraphviz` package, try explicitly installing it using
+If encountering an error due to the `pygraphviz` package, try explicitly installing it using a package manager.

+For MacOS:
 ```bash
 # Note: This example is for MacOS using Homebrew.
 Adjust accordingly for your OS/package manager.
 brew install graphviz